Sunglass fans are known for wearing their shades through thick and thin. Whether in

 White Gold & Blue Hydro Lens: The Best for Water Protection

-Our best pair of sunglasses to wear around the water comes from the White Gold Collection.
+Our best sunglasses to wear around the water comes from the White Gold Collection.

 This unique collection of frames is plated with Rhodium, one of the world’s rarest metals saved for high-quality jewelry.
 The metal on these frames will withstand conditions similar to how a diamond ring will last a lifetime.